humzalikhan/humzalikhan.github.io/_pages/cv.md

   * Worked to optimize a high-throughput assay to diagnose allergy
   * Mentored a high school student in the summer of 2018

+*  **Bruins in Genomics Summer Research Fellowship**

+June 2020-Present

+  * Received $4,000 stipend to fund and continue data science work on CVID
+  * Presented at the Systems Biology journal club
+  * Created novel SIR model for COVID-19 Forecasting Hackathon

 Volunteering and Service
 ======